My Story

 The architecture could support prospective, real-time observational research under appropriate governance, including IRB oversight where required.
 That is not the default commercial model.
 PatientStories.ai is positioned as a safety-aware patient-experience intelligence layer outside the regulated system-of-record stack.

-Recognize when narratives may contain safety-relevant content, including possible AEs, SAEs, SUSARs, product complaints, worsening symptoms, or treatment-related concerns.
+Recognize when narratives may contain safety-relevant content, including possible AEs, SAEs, product complaints, worsening symptoms, or treatment-related concerns.

 Use AI-assisted detection to support structured review and escalation logic while keeping safety-sensitive interpretation under human oversight.